 Renewal Question 4 If the School's Charter is Renewed, What are its Plans for the Term of the Next Charter Period, and are they Reasonable, Feasible and Achievable?
-SUNY Renewal Benchmarks The school provides a reasonable, feasible and achievable plan for board oversight and governance. school trustees are likely to possess a range of experience, skills, and abilities sufficient to oversee the academic, organizational and fiscal performance of the school; plans by the school board to orient new trustees to their roles and responsibilities, and, if appropriate, to participate in ongoing board training are likely to sustain the board's ability to carry out its responsibilities; if the school plans to change an association with a partner or management organization in the term of a future charter, it has provided a clear rationale for the disassociation and an outline indicating how it will manage the functions previously associated with that partnering organization; and if the school is either moving from self-management to a management structure or vice-versa, or is changing its charter management organization/educational service provider, its plans indicate that it will be managed in an effective, sound and viable manner including appropriate oversight of the academic and fiscal performance of the school or the management The school provides a reasonable, feasible and achievable fiscal plan including plans for an adequate facility.
+Evidence Category SUNY Renewal Benchmarks SUNY Renewal Benchmark 4C Plans for Board Oversight and Governance The school provides a reasonable, feasible and achievable plan for board oversight and governance.
+Based on elements present in the Application for Charter Renewal: school trustees are likely to possess a range of experience, skills, and abilities sufficient to oversee the academic, organizational and fiscal performance of the school; plans by the school board to orient new trustees to their roles and responsibilities, and, if appropriate, to participate in ongoing board training are likely to sustain the board's ability to carry out its responsibilities; • if the school plans to change an association with a partner or management organization in the term of a future charter, it has provided a clear rationale for the disassociation and an outline indicating how it will manage the functions previously associated with that partnering organization; and • if the school is either moving from self-management to a management structure or vice-versa, or is changing its charter management organization/educational service provider, its plans indicate that it will be managed in an effective, sound and viable manner including appropriate oversight of the academic and fiscal performance of the school or the management organization.
+SUNY Renewal The school provides a reasonable, feasible and achievable fiscal plan Benchmark 4D Fiscal & Facility Plans including plans for an adequate facility.
 Based on the elements present in the Application for Charter Renewal: the school's budgets adequately support staffing, enrollment and facility projections; fiscal plans are based on the sound use of financial resources to support academic program needs; fiscal plans are clear, accurate, complete and based on reasonable assumptions; information on enrollment demand provides clear evidence for the reasonableness of projected enrollment; and facility plans are likely to meet educational program needs.